yorkie-team/yorkie-js-sdk/yorkie-js-sdk.client.activate.md

 ## Client.activate() method

 `ativate` activates this client.
-That is, it register itself to the agent and receives a unique ID from the agent.
+That is, it register itself to the server and receives a unique ID from the server.
 The given ID is used to distinguish different clients.

 <b>Signature:</b>